CodinGame/codingame-sdk-playground/core-concepts/core-3-game-manager.md

 ### Players

-You can get your `Player` instances from the Game Manager.
+You can get your `Player` instances from the Game Manager with `getPlayer` methods.
 They allow you to interact with the players' AIs.

 You can use the `getNicknameToken()` and `getAvatarToken()` methods to get tokens that will be converted into the real corresponding information by the viewer.